SemenovLab/SpatialCells/_sources/quickstart.rst.txt

 ------------

 SpatialCells can currently only be installed from source.
-To install, clone the repository or download the code, and run the following commands from the root directory of SpatialCells:
+To install, download the repository and run the following commands from the root directory of SpatialCells:

 .. code-block::